kvassAI/slate/source/includes/_plans.md

 each subscription action and each payment.
 The next billing and interval dates are calculated from the starting date of the subscription.

+Only Admins could create, edit or delete a plan.
+If your company want to allow your customers to create plans, see `Create Subscription with a pre-set company specific Plan` in the [`Subscriptions`](#subscriptions).

 ## Plans Object

 Attribute | Type | Description